Mayyhem/SharpSCCM/CONTRIBUTING.md

 Still have a question, but not an issue to report?
 Please reach out to Chris at @_Mayyhem on Twitter or @Mayyhem in the [BloodHoundGang Slack](https://bloodhoundhq.slack.com), or start a [Discussion](https://github.com/Mayyhem/SharpSCCM/discussions/categories/q-a).

 ## Issues and Bug Reports

-**If you find a security vulnerability, please do not open an issue and first privately contact Chris at @_Mayyhem on Twitter or @Mayyhem in the [BloodHoundGang Slack](https://bloodhoundhq.slack.com).**

 If you find a bug in the source code, please help us by submitting an issue to our [GitHub issue tracker](https://github.com/Mayyhem/SharpSCCM/issues) or a pull request with a fix.

 Before submitting an issue, please: